Fano threefolds with canonical Gorenstein singularities and big degree: Notation and conventions

 \section{Notation and conventions}

 We use standard notions and facts from the theory of minimal models and singularities of pairs (see \cite{Kollar-Mori}, \cite{kawamata-matsuda-matsuki}, \cite{kollar-sing-of-pairs}).
-We also use standard notions and facts from the theory of algebraic varieties and schemes (see \cite{hartshorne-ag}, \cite{griff-harr}).
-All algebraic varieties are assumed to be defined over $\mathbb{C}$.
+We also use standard notions and facts from the theory of varieties and schemes (see \cite{hartshorne-ag}, \cite{griff-harr}).
+All varieties are assumed to be algebraic and defined over $\mathbb{C}$.
 Throughout the paper we use standard notions and notation from \cite{Kollar-Mori}, \cite{kawamata-matsuda-matsuki}, \cite{hartshorne-ag}.
-However, let us introduce some:
+However, let us introduce some more:

 \begin{itemize}

 \item We denote by $\mathrm{Sing}(V)$ the singular locus of an algebraic variety $V$.
 We denote by $(O \in V)$ the analytic germ of a point $O\in\mathrm{Sing}(V)$.